rBrenick/extract-quickmemo/README.md

 # How To Use

-1. Open the app and export the notes.
+1. Open the app and export the notes. (your app will probably be in english, but the buttons should be in a similar location)

 ![export note 1](docs/quickmemo_export.png)
 ![export note 2](docs/quickmemo_export_as.png)